HDInnovations/UNIT3D-Community-Edition/README.md

 ## <a name="services"></a> 🛠️ Services

 HDInnovations offers a variety of services to help you with your UNIT3D instance.
-We offer services such as installation, updating, server tuning, dependency tuning, themes and custom plugin development.
+We offer services such as installation, updating, server tuning, dependency tuning, themes, porting from different codebase and more.
 For more information, please visit our email us at [hdinnovations@protonmail.com](mailto:hdinnovations@protonmail.com?subject=[Services]%20UNIT3D%20)

+## <a name="discord"></a> 💬 Discord

+We have a Discord server for support and general discussion.
+This is a private server, and you will need to be invited to join.
+There is a small fee to join the server to help support the development of UNIT3D.
+For more information, please email us at [hdinnovations@protonmail.com](mailto:hdinnovations@protonmail.com?subject=[Discord]%20UNIT3D%20)

 ## <a name="donations"></a> 💰 Donations